ADA & Universal Design

 What impairments are protected by ADA?

-- Examples of impairments or disabilities that will be protected by ADA are:
+Examples of impairments or disabilities that will be protected by ADA include:

 *ADA protects individuals who are recovering from alcoholism or drug addiction, if they are participating in a supervised rehabilitation program or have been rehabilitated successfully.